đŸ—șAkiko, self introduction

 Since 2012, I am working for the GMO-free Europe Conference, served as a conference staff, and also as the webmaster.
 Updating the news page, as well as taking care of the Twitter account.
 The last conference was in 2018, and our work continues.

-I have joined to a national network for freelancers who are also transitioners, called Omställningsbyrån.
+I have joined to a national network for freelancers who are also transitioners, called OmstÀllningsbyrÄn.
+We are from all over Sweden with different background and occupations who are engaged in communities buildnings in different ways.

-I have studied at a folk high school about how we could possibly survive in this changing Earth, without destroying our home planet, Mother Earth 🙂 That education gave me wider perspective and many possibilities in my life.
+I started to study at a folk high school in 2016 about how we could possibly survive in this changing Earth, without destroying our home planet, Mother Earth :) My educational history see: AFB_folkbildning

 This is me.